Would you be interested in knowing about some lifestyle changes that may help improve your health?

 Stay away from the screens, get out, no matter what the weather!!
 At the moment Mother Nature is "showering us" with Vitamin D, another important vitamin for a strong immune system.
 Get out into your garden, on your balcony or open up your windows wide and soak it in.

 2. Recognise that the vast majority of us, who are younger than 75 yrs and haven't got a compromised health, will most likely only have mild symptoms.
-Those who are more at risk of developing severe symptoms and even complication should stay at home and shield away.
-Follow the government's rules.
-There is no disgrace in asking for help.
-Communities have pulled together in a heart warming way.
+Those who are more at risk of developing severe symptoms and even complication should take precautions when out and about or having visitors.
+Always follow the government's rules and follow your gut's feeling.
+Ask for help if you need it, the community is there, pulling together in a heart warming way.

 3. Make every effort to destress:

 4. Help flatten the curve and prevent overwhelming the NHS.
-Take care of yourself and support those in need in your community.
-If out, observe social distancing rules.
+Take care of yourself and others.
+Support those in need in your community.
+Observe social distancing rules, hand and respiratory hygiene measures and please wear a mask.

 Norman Cousins: Anatomy of an Illness